zoto96/RitaBot/_pages/trans-auto.md

 * The bot's default prefix is `!t` or `!translate` - All commands must start with this prefix for the bot to process them.

+* Please also note that the brackets \[ ] are not intended to be in commands.
+They are only there for illustrative purposes to help you understand how to send a command.
+If you put a bracket in a command it will not work.

 * Your bot must have a set of permissions for it to function correctly.
 Here are the permissions your bot requires to function:
   * Read Permission
   * Write Permission